AthenACHY/AthenACHY.github.io/_posts/2019-12-09-Batch_integrations.md

 ### BEER

 Finally, I tried this newly published method [BEER](https://github.com/jumphone/BEER#II-Combine-Multiple-Batches).
-The idea behind it is neat, it looked for highly correlated PC across dataset, and only use those PC for clustering.
+The idea behind it is neat, it looked for highly correlated PCs across dataset, and only use those PCs for clustering.
 It even has the potential to combine differently type of experiment such as acATAC-seq and scRNA-seq.

 ~~~R
 library(Seurat)